The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Discussion

-In Sect.\,\ref{sec:introduction}, we defined b-WR stars as WR stars that could only form via binary mass transfer, and argued that they are expected to be common, especially at low metallicity.
+In Sect.\,\ref{sec:introduction}, we defined b-WR stars as WR stars that could only form via binary mass-transfer, and argued that they are expected to be common, especially at low metallicity.
 Only a few promising candidates for b-WR stars exist.
-One prominent example is the so-called quasi-WR (qWR) star \object{HD\,45166} \citep{Groh2008}, for which peculiar wind parameters and an exceptionally low inclination ($0.7^\circ$) were derived.
-Several low-mass (${\approx}1\,M_\odot$) O-type subdwarfs, which are believed to originate from binary mass transfer, have been discovered near B-type stars (the putative mass-accretors), but their masses are too low to support a strong stellar wind and a corresponding WR star appearance \citep[e.g.,][]{Wang2018}.
-So-called extreme helium stars \citep[e.g.,][]{Jeffery2010} also do not fall into the mass/luminosity range that b-WR stars are expected to populate.
+One prominent example is the so-called quasi WR (qWR) star \object{HD\,45166} \citep{Groh2008}, for which peculiar wind parameters and an exceptionally low inclination ($0.7^\circ$) were derived.
+Several low-mass (${\approx}1\,M_\odot$) O-type subdwarfs (SdO), which are believed to originate from binary mass-transfer, have been discovered near B-type stars (the putative mass-accretors), but their masses are too low to support a strong stellar wind and a corresponding WR-star appearance \citep[e.g.,][]{Wang2018}.
+So-called extreme helium stars \citep[e.g.][]{Jeffery2010} also do not fall into the mass/luminosity range that b-WR stars are expected to populate.
 While other peculiar WR stars have been suggested to originate from binary interaction \citep{Schootemeijer2018a, Neugent2017, Smith2018}, there is an apparent disagreement between the predicted abundance of b-WR stars and their observed number.
 Whether this disagreement points toward strong observational biases or flaws in population syntheses is still not clear.

 We can roughly estimate the expected incidence of b-WR stars among a population of cWR stars.
-Denoting with $M_\text{i,w-WR}$ the minimum initial mass a star needs to enter the WR phase as a single star, where $M_\text{i,WR}$ is the minimum initial mass for which a stripped star would appear as a WR star, $f_\text{strip}$ is the fraction of stars that would be stripped of their H-envelope by a companion, and $T_\text{cWR}$ the lifetime of the WR phase, we can estimate the expected incidence of purely binary-stripped (b-WR) stars among all cWR stars (single and binary) in a given population for a constant star formation rate as follows:
+Marking with $M_\text{i,w-WR}$ the minimum initial mass a star needs to enter the WR phase as a single star, with $M_\text{i,WR}$ the minimum initial mass for which a stripped star would appear as a WR star, with $f_\text{strip}$ the fraction of stars that would be stripped of their H-envelope by a companion, and $T_\text{cWR}$ the lifetime of the WR phase, we can estimate the expected incidence of purely binary-stripped (b-WR) stars among all cWR stars (single and binary) in a given population for a constant star-formation rate as follows:

 where the \citet{Salpeter1955} IMF was assumed.